vaibhavkumarsingh12/deepthought-ba-assignment-/prompts.md

 **User Prompt:** "Are you ready to begin? or if you have question you can ask me If so, reply with 'READY' and I will provide the first company list." based on t his inforamtion evaluate all the company in this csv based on these criteria
-### 1. Initial Sector Scoping

-**Prompt:**
-> "List sub-sectors within specialty chemicals and pharma intermediates that are most active in Maharashtra, India.
-Focus on export-oriented segments."

-**Purpose:** Build the sector taxonomy for screening.
-**Guardrail:** Output cross-checked against CHEMEXCIL and Pharmexcil export data.

----

-### 2. DSIR List Filtering

-**Prompt:**
-> "From the following list of DSIR-recognised companies [paste], identify those in specialty chemicals or pharma APIs located in Maharashtra with fewer than 500 employees.
-Return company name, city, and reason for inclusion."

-**Purpose:** Reduce DSIR extract to relevant candidates.
-**Guardrail:** Employee counts verified via LinkedIn / MCA annual returns.

----

-### 3. BSE SME Screening

-**Prompt:**
-> "From this BSE SME listing data [paste], filter for Maharashtra-based companies in chemicals or pharmaceuticals.
-Flag any with revenue between ₹10 Cr and ₹500 Cr."

-**Purpose:** Identify listed SMEs within the revenue band.
-**Guardrail:** Revenue figures verified against BSE annual report filings.

----

-### 4. Disqualification Reasoning

-**Prompt:**
-> "Given these screening criteria [paste criteria], explain why each of the following companies [paste list] does not qualify.
-Be specific about which criterion fails."

-**Purpose:** Generate structured disqualification notes for `research-log/disqualifications.md`.
-**Guardrail:** Each disqualification reason reviewed and corrected manually before logging.

----

-### 5. Contact Finding

-**Prompt:**
-> "For the company [Company Name], find the name and designation of the most relevant business development or export head.
-Use only publicly available information (LinkedIn, company website, press releases)."

-**Purpose:** Populate the `key_contact` and `contact_designation` fields in `companies.csv`.
-**Guardrail:** Contact details verified on LinkedIn and company website before recording.